wojciech-kulik/xcodebuild.nvim/README.md

 ### 📦 Swift Packages Development

 This plugin supports only iOS and macOS applications.
-However, if you develop Swift Package for one of those platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and adding your package as a dependency.
+However, if you develop Swift Package for one of those platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and by adding your package as a dependency.

 ### 🔬 DAP Integration